omgnetwork/elixir-omg/docs/demo_02.md

 ### START DEMO HERE

 # we've got alice, bob prepared, also an honest child chain is running with a watcher connected
+# NOTE: if you stopped and started geth after setting up alice and bob you need to unlock their accounts

 # 1/ Demonstrate Watcher consuming honest transactions